 A Virtual Choir

-Eric Whitacre’s Virtual Choir 3 was created in 2012 with the goal of creating an on-line choral performance of a work entitled “Water Night”, with Whitacre himself serving not only as composer and conductor but also as lead editor of some 3748 youtube videos submitted by performers from 78 countries.
+Eric Whitacre’s Virtual Choir 3 was created in 2012 with the goal of creating an on-line choral performance of a work entitled “Water Night”, with Whitacre himself serving not only as composer and conductor but also as lead editor of some 3748 YouTube videos submitted by performers from 78 countries.
 To be included in this performance, candidates were required to testify to their acceptance of certain “Terms and Conditions” of participation, including clauses such as following:

 You hereby give all requisite consents under the UK Copyright Designs and Patents Act of 1988 (or any re-enactments or amendments thereof) to enable the Producers to edit your Performance together with audio visual material made by third parties to create a new composite Recording as part of the Virtual Choir series.